protocol988/.github/profile/README.md

 **Accessibility:** Protocol 988 is designed with user-friendliness in mind.
 It offers a seamless and intuitive interface for creating, managing, and trading forward contracts.
 Novice and experienced users alike will find it easy to participate in this new financial paradigm.

-**Security:** Security is paramount in the Web3 ecosystem, and Protocol 988 is no exception.
-It employs state-of-the-art cryptography and auditing processes to ensure the safety of users' assets and data.

 ## **Key Features of Protocol 988**

 **1.** Create Contracts with Ease: A user-friendly contract creation interface where users can define the terms, assets, and expiration dates of their forward contracts.
 The entire process is streamlined, reducing the barriers to entry.